-- (iii) Our partnerships: We work with leading healthcare companies, operators, and service providers and are responsive to their space and capital needs.
+- (i) Our real estate: Our portfolio is grounded in high-quality properties in desirable locations.
+We focus on three purposely selected private pay asset classes-life science, medical office, and continuing care retirement community-to provide stability through inevitable market cycles. - (ii) Our financials: We maintain a strong investment-grade balance sheet with ample liquidity as well as long-term fixed-rate debt financing with staggered maturities to reduce our exposure to interest rate volatility and refinancing risk. - (iii) Our partnerships: We work with leading pharmaceutical and biotechnical companies, healthcare companies, operators, and service providers and are responsive to their space and capital needs.
 We provide high-quality property management services to encourage tenants to renew, expand, and relocate into our properties, which drives increased occupancy, rental rates, and property values. - (iv) Our platform: We have a people-first culture that we believe attracts, develops, and retains top talent.
 We continually strive to create and maintain an industry-leading platform with systems and tools that allow us to effectively and efficiently manage our assets and investment activity.